acmiyaguchi/amex-default-prediction/README.md

 I spent 6 hours or so trying to use sparktorch on my local machine.
 Much trial and error has lead to a few developments...

+I configured pytorch lightning and petastorm using the v2 dataset.
+It seems to run at around 60-70 it/s, which seems to be fairly slow.

 ### resource

 - https://www.markhneedham.com/blog/2017/03/25/luigi-externalprogramtask-example-converting-json-csv/